datastaxdevs/workshop-battlestax/README_step04.md

 ## 4. Updating the UI

-When our game id is set, we want to show it in the UI
+When our game id is set, we want to show it in the UI.
+If the `id` is present, it will be rendered in the view.
+If not, `"----"` will show up.

 📘 **Code to copy**